meibraransari/HomeLAB/README.md

         -> TPLink is for Fiber Connectivity & Netgear for LAN
 ```

-# Services I use in my Lab:
+# Services, which I'm using in my Lab:

 Services, that I am using for DevOps daily operation.
 ```